NarendranArumugavadivelu/taxi-app/README.md

 API Documenttation: Once the application is succesfully started, type the URL "http://localhost:8080/swagger-ui.html" and refer the API documentation.

 HTML Page to View the Available Taxi: In the static folder of the project, there is a TaxiList.html.
 Kindly run this HTML to view the list of available taxi.
+Kindly make sure the applicaiton is running.

 Validations:
 1. Customer pickup and drop coordinates are validated whether the location lies within in the 25 kilometer limit.